 Undertaking your final unit through cross-institutional study and graduating

-In situations where students undertake their final unit of study cross institutionally there may be a delay in their attendance at a graduation ceremony due to conflicting results release dates from various universities.
-In these cases by proceeding with the cross institutional enrolment students are acknowledging they will need to attend the next available ceremony.
+If you undertake your final unit of study cross institutionally, your graduation may be delayed due to conflicting results release dates from external universities.
+If you proceed with the cross-institutional enrolment you are acknowledging you may need to attend a later graduation ceremony.